PEI-MotionSuit/microsite/my-website/blog/sprint1/sprint_1.md

 **Developers**: Marta Cruz, Beatriz Francisco, Matilde Rodrigues, Catarina Ribeiro
 ## Sprint Goal

-In order to complete the second milestone of our project, it is expectable to conclude the following sprints goals:
+In order to complete the first milestone of our project, it is expectable to conclude the following sprints goals:

 - Functional requirements
 - Non-functional requirements